SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 Incidents are the main place where SOC analysts conduct their threat investigations and orchestrate their responses.
 There are several areas of the admin UI where you can customize the way incidents behave in Cloud SOAR:
 * **[Incident templates](/docs/cloud-soar/automation/#incident-templates)**.
 Incident templates control how incidents appear in the War Room and include fields like type, severity, and status.
 Incident Templates are also essential when creating [automation rules](/docs/cloud-soar/automation/#automation-rules) that trigger incidents.
 When you first set up and automate your SOC, it will primarily be using incident templates.
 * **[General](/docs/cloud-soar/overview/#general)** settings **Incidents** section.
 Use this settings section for some configuration of the incidents in Cloud SOAR.
-You can allow or prohibit duplicate names, set whether closing notes are mandatory or not, and select which objects are extracted from Incidents here.
+You can allow or prohibit duplicate names, set whether closing notes are mandatory or not, and select which objects are extracted from incidents here.
 * **[Reports](/docs/cloud-soar/incidents-triage/#report)**.
 Use this feature to create and edit report templates.
 These templates are used when analysts export a report after closing an incident as part of the lessons learned stage of the incident response cycle.
 * **[Incident Labels](/docs/cloud-soar/overview/#incident-labels)**.
 Incident labels are used to organize the way incidents are displayed inside Cloud SOAR.